emmanueljs1/nbe/NbE.lagda.md

 Normalization by evaluation is a technique for deriving the normal form of a term in an object language by *evaluating* the term in a meta language (a language we are using to describe the object language).
-In this case, our object language was the untyped lambda calculus, and our meta language was plain English.
+In this case, our object language was the untyped lambda calculus, and our meta language was, well, just plain English.

-The same applies to your favorite programming language with integers and addition.
-Given the term:

-    2 + 3

-You know how to reduce this term without needing to actually "run" the code in your object language ─ you can "evaluate" it to 5 on a piece of paper.
+In essence, you know how to reduce a term by evaluating the parts that can be evaluated while leaving the parts that cannot untouched.
 That is the intuition behind normalization by evaluation.

 To actually formalize normalization by evaluation and prove its correctness in Agda, the algorithm may seem to become less intuitive, but it will still be